 Eligibility for free meals

-Students must be aged between 16 and 18 on 31 August 2018 to be eligible for a free meal in the 2015 to 2016 academic year.
+Students must be aged between 16 and 18 on 31st August of the same year they intend to start their course to be eligible for a free meal in that academic year.
 Students who turn 19 during their study programme will remain eligible for a free meal until the end of the academic year in which they turn 19 or to the end of their study programme, whichever is sooner.

-Students aged between 19 and 25 who are subject to a Learning Difficulty Assessment (LDA) or Education Health and Care Plan (EHC Plan) and European Social Fund (ESF) students aged between 16 and 18 on 31 August 2015 are also entitled to a free meal while attending their provision if they meet the eligibility criteria.
+Students aged 19 plus who are subject to an Education Health and Care Plan (EHC Plan) and European Social Fund (ESF) students aged between 16 and 18 on 31 August 2021 are also entitled to a free meal while attending their provision if they meet the eligibility criteria.

 The following groups of student are not eligible for a free meal:

-- students aged 19 or over at the start of their study programme, unless they have an LDA or EHC Plan
+- Students aged 19 or over at the start of their study programme, unless they have an EHC Plan

-- apprentices, including those with an LDA or EHC Plan
+- Apprentices, including those with an EHC Plan

 Free meals are targeted at disadvantaged students.
 For the purposes of eligibility for free meals, ‘disadvantage’ is defined by the students being in receipt of, or having parents who are in receipt of, one or more of the following benefits: